Sequential learning and control: Targeted exploration for robust performance: Problem Statement

 \subsubsection{Control goal}

-The overarching goal of the proposed dual control strategy is to design a stabilizing state-feedback controller $u_k=K x_k$ which ensures that the closed-loop system is stable while also satisfying some desired quadratic performance specifications with high probability \cite{scherer2001lpv, veenman2014synthesis}.
-Consider a generalized error that depends on the state, control input and noise:
+The overarching goal of the proposed dual control strategy is to design a stabilizing state-feedback controller $u_k=K x_k$ which ensures that the closed-loop system is stable while also satisfying some desired performance specifications with high probability \cite{scherer2001lpv, veenman2014synthesis}.
+Consider the output $z_k \in \mathbb{R}^{n_\mathrm{z}}$ that depends on the state: